brontosaurusrex/brontosaurusrex.github.io/_posts/2021-05-22-Epub2txt-without-X.md

 Example usage:

-    epub2txt -a in.epub > in.txt
+    epub2txt -a -n in.epub > in.txt

+where

+    -a,--ascii         try to output ASCII only
+    -n,--noansi        don't output ANSI terminal codes

 Note: Calibre comes with various conversion tools, but they seem to require running X.org, this one doesn't.